nddipiazza/SharepointOnlineCookieFetcher/README.md

 chmod uog+rw /some/path/mono-registry
 ```

-Failure to do this will result in `System.Security.SecurityException: No access to the given key ---> System.UnauthorizedAccessException: Access to the path "/etc/mono/registry" is denied.`

 Run program:

 **Linux and OSX:**
 `MONO_REGISTRY_PATH=/some/path/mono-registry ./SharepointOnlineSecurityUtil -u youruser@yourdomain.com -w https://tenant.sharepoint.com`

+Failure to create the mono registry directory and set the environment variable for machines where mono-runtime is not installed will result in `System.Security.SecurityException: No access to the given key ---> System.UnauthorizedAccessException: Access to the path "/etc/mono/registry" is denied.`

 **Windows:**
 `SharepointOnlineSecurityUtil.exe -u youruser@yourdomain.com -w https://tenant.sharepoint.com`